haticeserik/EFFECT-OF-COVID-19-ON-SPORT-AND-WEIGHT/README.md

 THE CHALLENGES OF DATA GATHERING

 Covid-19 affected our lives from many different points, but if we put it in order of importance, I had a hard time finding resources and data sets because sports and weight problems lagged behind the others.
 Apart from academic articles, I often found newspaper articles.
 I chose academic articles because they have more general approaches.
 I tried to stay out of position.
+During the pandemic process, I could not find any data or graphics where people doing sports decreased or increased.
 I reviewed the datasets I found and made the necessary arrangements.
 Later, I visualized these data sets and added them to the system.

 REFERENCES
 •	COVID-19 Vikipedi, özgür ansiklopedi